Leon8326/Leon8326/README.md

 2. [Goosepack Linux (@leon8326-goosepack)](https://github.com/leon8326-goosepack/)

-3. (Idk what to name it, i'll edit this once i find a name for it.)
+3. (Idk what to name it, i'll edit this one once i find a name for it.)

 (I'm using Debian on my personal computer, if anyone asks.)